cloud-benchmarks/cloud-benchmarks.github.io/_posts/2015-07-17-cassandra-write-performance-on-gce-and-aws.md

 - Apache Cassandra 2.1 with OpenJDK 7 and Oracle Java SE 8u51
 - Ubuntu 14.04.1 with Juju 1.24

-We used the following hardware configurations on AWS:
+We used the following hardware configuration on AWS:

-- 2 cores with 8G RAM (r3.large)
-- 4 cores with 16G RAM (r3.xlarge)
-- 8 cores with 61G RAM (r3.2xlarge)
+- 8 cores with 30G RAM (m3.2xlarge)
-- 16 cores with 122G RAM (r3.4xlarge)

 and comparable hardware on GCE:

-[Marco]
+- 8 cores with 30G RAM (n1-standard-8)

+## Juju
 Leveraging Juju to model the infrastructure, we're able to condense the installation, tuning, and benchmarking of any service into a composable, repeatable component to execute against any architecture or substrate.
 This allowed us to turn this:

 ```